-Project: Benthic Event Detection System (BEDS) – Project 901006 Revision - 1.4 Date: 9/17/2015
+Project: Benthic Event Detection System (BEDS) – Project 901006 Revision - 1.4 (with tracked changes by Elecia White) Date: 1/14/2018

 Purpose

 The BEDS system has a primary serial port attached to an acoustic modem to allow the user to contact the system periodically while it is deployed.
 In addition, it has a secondary serial port that is accessible when the system is open in the lab, to allow system development, debugging, and calibration.
 Both serial ports can run a character based User Interface (UI), similar to the DOS shell in Windows or PC-DOS.